kevkanaan/PureSphere/README.md

 The goal of the project is to implement a full stack data pipeline to answer 2-3 questions formulated in natural language.

-We choose the following questions:
+We chose the following questions, focusing on France:
--
--
+- What are the zones for which we have information about the air quality and the water quality?
+- Can we see the impact of industrial sites on their surrounding area in terms of air and water quality?
--
+- ...

-To answer them, we use 4 datasets:
+To answer them, we use 3 datasets:
 - Géorisques: the list of industrial facilities releasing pollutants
-- ARIA: the list of industrial accidents
 - Water API: information about water quality
 - OpenAQ: information about air quality